Albert0i/mariadb-vss/README.3.md

 3. Three types of distance: Euclidean Distance (L2), Inner Product (IP) or Cosine Distance;
 4. Three type of queries: KNN (K-Nearest Neighbors) Query, Vector Range Query and Hybrid Query;

-To implement VSS in Redis is much more difficult then in MariaDB, but when it comes to speed and accuracy, Redis is an obvious choice...
+MariaDB is a relational database with VSS capability while Redis is a vector database.
+To implement VSS in Redis is much more difficult but when it comes to speed and accuracy, Redis is an obvious choice...

 #### VI.
 Bibliography